 Interestingly, when I asked him now what he felt what his biggest mistake, his response hit the nail on the head:

-In this case study, we’re going to look over how Shantanu used this triphasic approach to build a cover model physique, and some of the insights gained along the way.
+In this case study, we’re going to look over how Shantanu navigated through the phases to build a cover model physique, and some of the insights he gained along the way.

 When your goal is muscle growth, there’s one golden rule you need to abide by before starting: you must be lean first.

-If you start a building phase when you’re ‘skinny fat’, you’re only going to become more skinny fat.
+If you start an Investment Phase when you’re ‘skinny fat’, you’re only going to become more skinny fat.
 At high levels of body fat, your body is very efficient at getting fatter and fatter when you combine a calorie surplus into the mix.

 Instead, when you start lean, you can experience these three key benefits: